Skip to content

 A Baker Act can be lifted by either a court or by the mental health professionals who initiated the examination.
 The court will make its decision based on the evidence presented, while the mental health professional may lift it if they believe that the person is no longer in need of care and treatment.

-The maximum length of a Baker Act hold in Florida is 72 hours, although this can be extended in certain circumstances.
-After the 72-hour period has passed, an extension must be approved by law enforcement officers or mental health professionals.
+The maximum length of a Baker Act involuntary examination in Florida is 72 hours, although this can be extended in certain circumstances.